Taape for Tiara

 The regular start Marathon

-and the clock is turned off at noon giving you 6 hours and 30 minutes to
+and the clock is turned off at noon giving you 7 hours to

 and Marriott Hotel)

-and then onto South Kihei Rd at mile 1,
+and then down Okolani onto South Kihei Rd at mile 1,

-through oceanfront Kihei Town with a left turn onto Highway 30 at the 11
+through oceanfront Kihei Town with a left turn onto N. Kihei Rd at about

 and continues oceanfront all the way to Front Street at the South end of